SheylaPopovich/README-generator/README.md

 <br>

 ## **Description**
-Get Flexed is an app that helps you select a workout routine for the day.
-We wanted to design a workout app that allows the user to select the type of workout they desire that recommends a workout matching their criteria and then inspires them with an inspirational quote.
+Creating a high quality README is very crucial to a developer's repository.
+README's provide an introduction to the files contained in the repository.
+Dependent on this introduction it can prevent a person from viewing or wanting to use your repository.
+This application will generate a professional README.md that will capture other developers to want to view and possibly use your repo.
+This tool generates a professional README with little to no effort.
+The README generator is able to read your environment prompting you for data input to then compose a personalized README.md file.
 <br>
 <br>

 ## **Project**
-This [demo video](https://github.com/SheylaPopovich/README-generator/blob/main/utils/assets/README-generator-demo.gif) will walk you through the application and its usage:
+This [demo video](https://github.com/SheylaPopovich/README-generator/blob/main/utils/assets/README-generator-demo.gif) will walk you through the application and its usage.
 <br>
 <br>